dk8996/Gantt-Chart/README.md

   }
 ```
 ### Task Names
-Create a array of task names, they will be display on they y-axis in the order given to the array.
+Create an array of task names, they will be display on they y-axis in the order given to the array.

 ```javascript
 var taskNames = [ "D Job", "P Job", "E Job", "A Job", "N Job" ];